johnpuddephatt/stgeorges/_learning/digital-inclusion.md

 subject_area: I.T
 description: Employability
 outcomes:
-- 'FREE Laptop upon completion '
+- you will gain a better understanding of how to use a computer and you will also receive a FREE laptop upon completion
 requirements:
 - Must be 19+, in receipt of benefits, photo ID, or birth certificate
 time_and_location: